Optimal Index Codes with Near-Extreme Rates: Introduction

+The work of Bar-Yossef {\et}~\cite{Yossef} has stimulated the interest in the Min-Rank problem.
+Exact and heuristic algorithms for finding min-ranks over the binary field of digraphs were developed in the work of Chaudhry and Sprintson \cite{ChaudhrySprintson}.
+The min-ranks of random digraphs are investigated by Haviv and Langberg \cite{HavivLangberg2011}.
+A dynamic programming approach was proposed by Berliner and Langberg~\cite{BerlinerLangberg2011} to compute min-ranks of outerplanar graphs in polynomial time.
+Algorithms to approximate min-ranks of graphs with bounded min-ranks were studied by Chlamtac and Haviv~\cite{ChlamtacHaviv2011}.

 In this paper, we study graphs and digraphs that have near-extreme min-ranks.
-In other words, we study ICSI instances with $n$ receivers for which optimal scalar linear index codes have transmission rates $2$, $n-2$, $n-1$, or $n$.
-In particular, we show that the problem of deciding whether a digraph has min-rank two is NP-complete.
-By contrast, the same decision problem for graphs can be solved in polynomial time.
+In other words, we study ICSI instances with $n$ receivers for which optimal \emph{scalar linear} index codes have transmission rates $2$, $n-2$, $n-1$, or $n$.
+In particular, we show that deciding whether a digraph has min-rank two over the \emph{binary} field is an NP-complete problem.
+By contrast, a graph has min-rank two over any finite field if and only it is not a complete graph and its complement is bipartite, a condition which can be verified in polynomial time (see, for instance, West~\cite[p.
+495]{West}).
+Very recently, it was found by Maleki {\et}~\cite{Maleki2012} that the same problem for digraph over sufficiently large field can be solved in polynomial time.

+The characterizations of graphs and digraphs with near-extreme min-ranks are summarized in the table below.
+The star mark ``$*$'' indicates that the result is established in this paper.
+The dagger mark ``$\dagger$'' indicates that the result is proved only for the binary field.